mmzdouc/fermo_core/README.md

 - `python fermo_core/main.py --parameters <your_parameter_file.json>`

 ## Usage

+`fermo_core` can be used both as a command line interface as well as a library.

 All parameters and input data are specified in a `parameters.json` file be formatted following the schema specified in `fermo_core/config/schema.json`.
 See the example in `example_data/case_study_parameters.json` and/or consult the [Documentation](https://mmzdouc.github.io/fermo_docs/home/core.parameters/).